than3-bits/ansible/README.md

 https://github.com/Nordeus/ansible_iptables_raw

 I've opened an issue up regarding the missing license with them [here](https://github.com/Nordeus/ansible_iptables_raw/issues/29) and am awaiting a response.

+Update Housekeeping: 2024 Received no response regarding iptables_raw, it appears the project is unmaintained.

+Additionally, and this should go without saying, given my professional background.
+No it is not a mistake that the keys in /keys were uploaded.
+If you were thinking honeypot... then yes you were correct.

+The keys in that directory are not actually valid keys being used for anything.
+At one point in time, if anyone had tried using those keys on one of my servers, the public address of the connection would have simply added itself to a blacklist, and I was toying around with a reputation based system to replace fail2ban given some failures at the time.
+The code needed improvement, and wasn't scalable, and while it provided some useful learning, ultimately it was shelved.
+It wasn't a mistake aside from all the automated spam I've received related to it.